-This page explains the main types of clusters you can create in Google Kubernetes Engine.
+This page explains the main types of clusters you can create in Google Kubernetes Engine (GKE).
 As a rule, the choices discussed here can't be changed after a cluster is created.
-These choices impact a cluster's availability, version stability, whether the cluster is VPC-native or routes-based, and isolation of workloads.
+These choices impact a cluster's availability, version stability, whether the cluster is VPC-native or routes-based, and network isolation.

 Cluster availability choices

 With GKE, you can create a cluster tailored to the availability requirements of your workload and your budget.